dappforce/subsocial-docs/docs/sdk/quick-start/Transactions.md

 All posts and spaces are associated with public key pairs (accounts).
 So, these and other structures can be created or updated using [transactions](https://polkadot.js.org/docs/api/start/api.tx/).
-Also, Subsocial supports the [Polkadot {.js} extension](https://polkadot.js.org/extension/), which allows you to easily manage your keys in the browser
+Also, Subsocial supports the [Polkadot {.js} extension](https://polkadot.js.org/extension/), which allows you to easily manage your keys in a browser.

-## Example code
+## Example Code

 Let's start with an example of creating a space: